yursha/howtos/engineering.md

 - Each task should correspond to a user story. ("As a <role> i want to <functionality>")
 - Every use case must have test case with a corresponding unit or e2e test.

+# What are you trying to optimize for?
+Like so many things in system design, it totally depends on what you're trying to optimize for.
+Am I trying to prevent corrupt data from EVER getting into the system?
+Then I put validation as close to the data layer as I can.
+Am I trying to optimize user experience?
+Then I put validation as close to the glass as I can.
+What am I trying to optimize?

 # Versionning
 - http://semver.org/
 - https://github.com/braydie/HowToBeAProgrammer